Michael Yon: 2006 – Battle with Shock magazine

 In 2006, the 'Little Girl' image was the center of a controversy when it was used by the Hachette Filipacchi Médias’ publication Shock magazine.
 The magazine displayed the picture in a context that was critical of the war in Iraq.
 Yon felt this usage of the photo both dishonored U.S. troops and breached his copyright.
 He especially criticized the fact that the agency released the disputed article on Memorial Day.

 Yon contacted his lawyers and agreed with Hachette Filipacchi Médias that he would be paid a licensing fee, with the majority of proceeds going to a charity supporting US military families.
 On June 9, 2006, the agreement appears to have collapsed, with Yon alleging further misuse of the image by Hachette Filipacchi Médias at its shocku.com website.

 2007 – Reporting atrocities by Al-Qaeda in Iraq

-Through June and July 2007, Yon followed multinational forces in battles at and around Baqubah during Operation Arrowhead Ripper, and he reported that the forces discovered a mass grave at the al Hamari village.
-Yon stated that Al Qaeda elements had murdered hundreds of innocent people in the area.
-He compared the scene to the 'Killing Fields' of Cambodia.
-He speculated from the positions of some of the bodies' that the militants may have forced a father to dig the graves of his children before their summary execution.

 Yon wrote on July 18 that the news media had been ignoring the story.
 An Iraqi official later said that the insurgents had, among other atrocities, baked a young boy and served him to his parents.
 Yon himself wrote in a later dispatch that he offers "no opinion about the veracity of [the official's] words".